 Computer science and IT graduates are no longer the only people expected to have some knowledge of how to program.
 Humanities and social science majors can greatly increase their job prospects by understanding the fundamentals of writing computer code, not only through the ability itself, but also being better able to communicate with programming professionals and comprehending the software development and design process as a whole.
 The most centralized and simple platform for learning is the Web.

-No prior programming experience is needed, but a desire to learn and be challenged is a must.
+No prior web development experience is needed, but a desire to learn and be challenged is a must.
 Further, possessing the spirit to play, allowing yourself patience for trial and error, and having the willingness to put forth effort even when success doesn't come easily all will greatly enhance your ability to make the most of this course.

 Programming assignments will evaluate your mastery of concepts as we cover them.
 Some may be completed in-class; however, most will be completed in the time between class meetings.

 The exams will be open book, note, and Web; however, you may not consult classmates or any others besides your professor through any form of communication (included but not limited to: written, spoken, electronic, telepathic, osmotic, semaphore, hand signals, or Morse code) during the period that the exam is available.

 Although this is primarily a lecture and lab style course, there will be several opportunities for discussion and questions.
 I encourage you to engage with the lectures through asking me questions about the material being presented.
 If no one speaks up, I am forced to assume that you understand everything I am saying.

 I have been working with this material professionally for many years, so I know what I'm doing.
 I need YOU to be brave and converse with me when a concept isn't clear.

 Missing class, consistently arriving late, or being unprepared for discussion of readings will negatively impact your participation grade.